 Parboiling rice gives it a slightly yellow hue as the husk and bran layer move slightly toward the middle of the kernel.
-As a result, it also provides a subtle nutty flavor when compared to neutral White Rice.
+As a result, it also provides a subtle nutty flavor when compared to neutral White Rice or aromatic Jasmine Rice.

 At Mahatma® Rice, we prepare our rice products with you and your family in mind as our Parboiled Rice is Gluten Free, Non-GMO Project Verified, free of MSG and contains no added preservatives.